Citron: Pliny the Elder

 Citron was also described by Pliny the Elder, who called it nata Assyria malus.
 The following is from his book Natural History:

-There is another tree also with the same name of "citrus," and bears a fruit that is held by some persons in particular dislike for its smell and remarkable bitterness; while, on the other hand, there are some who esteem it very highly.
+There is another tree also with the same name of "citrus", and bears a fruit that is held by some persons in particular dislike for its smell and remarkable bitterness; while, on the other hand, there are some who esteem it very highly.
 This tree is used as an ornament to houses; it requires, however, no further description.

-The citron tree, called the Assyrian, and by some the Median apple, is an antidote against poisons.
+The citron tree, called the Assyrian, and by some the Median or Persian apple, is an antidote against poisons.
 The leaf is similar to that of the arbute, except that it has small prickles running across it.
 As to the fruit, it is never eaten, but it is remarkable for its extremely powerful smell, which is the case, also, with the leaves; indeed, the odour is so strong, that it will penetrate clothes, when they are once impregnated with it, and hence it is very useful in repelling the attacks of noxious insects.

 The tree bears fruit at all seasons of the year; while some is falling off, other fruit is ripening, and other, again, just bursting into birth.
-Various nations have attempted to naturalize this tree among them, for the sake of its medical properties, by planting it in pots of clay, with holes drilled in them, for the purpose of introducing the air to the roots; and I would here remark, once for all, that it is as well to remember that the best plan is to pack all slips of trees that have to be carried to any distance, as close together as they can possibly be placed.
+Various nations have attempted to naturalize this tree among them, for the sake of its medica or Persian properties, by planting it in pots of clay, with holes drilled in them, for the purpose of introducing the air to the roots; and I would here remark, once for all, that it is as well to remember that the best plan is to pack all slips of trees that have to be carried to any distance, as close together as they can possibly be placed.

-It has been found, however, that this tree will grow nowhere except in Media or Persia.
+It has been found, however, that this tree will grow nowhere except in Persia.
 It is this fruit, the pips of which, as we have already mentioned, the Parthian grandees employ in seasoning their ragouts, as being peculiarly conducive to the sweetening of the breath.
 We find no other tree very highly commended that is produced in Media.

 Citrons, either the pulp of them or the pips, are taken in wine as an antidote to poisons.
 A decoction of citrons, or the juice extracted from them, is used as a gargle to impart sweetness to the breath.
 The pips of this fruit are recommended for pregnant women to chew when affected with qualmishness.
 Citrons are good, also, for a weak stomach, but it is not easy to eat them except with vinegar.

 Medieval authors

-Ibn al-'Awwam's 12th-century agricultural encyclopedia, Book on Agriculture contains an article on citron tree cultivation in Spain.
+Ibn al-'Awwam's 12th-century agricultural encyclopedia, Book on Agriculture, contains an article on citron tree cultivation in Spain.